 Gymnasts are some of the strongest athletes, but their strength does not come overnight.
 They spend many hours conditioning and training to strengthen their muscles enough so that they can support their joints.
 However, this does not mean that every muscle in your body is strong because you are a gymnast.

+Strength training has many health benefits and it’s highly recommended around the world.
 Most gymnasts have weak hip muscles, which can lead to knee, lower back, and hip injuries.
 You might favor one side of your body but you need to use both sides equally to develop strength and maintain good balance.
 Using both sides also helps your body to develop a sense of where it is in a space.
 Therefore, you should ensure that you do turns, jumps, and leaps on both sides to improve your body symmetry.

 Fuel the Body